NguyenThanhHuyen100/Semiconductor---Self---Study/README.md

 Hello everyone !
 Welcome to my Electrical Engineering self - study repository This repository is where I keep track of my self - study and everything I learn about the field I want to pursue in the future.
 Right now, my goal is become an engineer in the semiconductor industry,  and I am especially interested in Design for Test ( DFT ).
 I know this will not be an esay journey.
-It will take a lot of time, patience and effort but I do know that I will not give up
+It will take a lot of time, patience and effort but I do know that I will not give up.
 For now...
 Let's started! ψ(｀∇´)ψ

 1. Objectives ( •̀ ω •́ )✧